databricks/terraform-provider-databricks/docs/resources/group.md

 * `allow_instance_pool_create` -  (Optional) This is a field to allow the group to have [instance pool](instance_pool.md) create privileges.
 More fine grained permissions could be assigned with [databricks_permissions](permissions.md#Instance-Pool-usage) and [instance_pool_id](permissions.md#instance_pool_id) argument.
 * `databricks_sql_access` - (Optional) This is a field to allow the group to have access to [Databricks SQL](https://databricks.com/product/databricks-sql) feature in User Interface and through [databricks_sql_endpoint](sql_endpoint.md).
 * `workspace_access` - (Optional) This is a field to allow the group to have access to Databricks Workspace.
+* `force` - (Optional) Ignore `cannot create group: Group with name X already exists.` errors and implicitly import the specific group into Terraform state, enforcing entitlements defined in the instance of resource. _This functionality is experimental_ and is designed to simplify corner cases, like Azure Active Directory synchronisation.

 ## Attribute Reference